Lena Waithe and Wife Alana Mayo Break Up

 Lena Waithe and Wife Alana Mayo Split 2 Months After Marriage Announcement

-Lena Waithe and Alana Mayo are going their separate ways.
+Lena Waithe and wife Alana Mayo are going their separate ways.

-The pair have split, they announced on Wednesday.
-ET has reached out to Waithe and Mayo's reps for comment.
-The news comes just two months after Waithe revealed they had gotten married.
+ET has confirmed that the pair have split.
+They announced the news on Wednesday, which comes just two months after Waithe revealed they had gotten married.

 "After careful thought and consideration, we have decided to part ways," the former couple said in a joint statement to E!
 News.
 "We have nothing but support for one another and ask that you respect our privacy during this time."

-Waithe revealed that she and Mayo had tied the knot during a November appearance on The Ellen DeGeneres Show, which was guest hosted by John Legend.
+The screenwriter, producer, and actress revealed that she and Mayo had tied the knot during a November appearance on The Ellen DeGeneres Show, which was guest hosted by John Legend.

 "We snuck and did it, you know.
 We didn’t really make any announcements or a big, you know," Waithe said of their ceremony, as a photo of her and Mayo flashed on the screen.
 "That's my wife.
 She's beautiful."